Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Results

 Structure of fully developed flows is illustrated in figures \ref{fig8} and \ref{fig14}.
 The velocity field shows finite-amplitude roll-like structures (hereafter referred to as rolls) resulting from the instability, which are superimposed on a streamwise-independent mean flow (see figures \ref{fig8}$d$ and \ref{fig14}$a,d$).
 The rolls cause variations of temperature (see figures \ref{fig8}$f$, \ref{fig14}$c$ and \ref{fig14}$f$).
 Transport of the rolls by the mean flow is a known reason of MCFs in horizontal channels \citep{Zikanov13, Zhang14, Zikanov21}.

 Comparison of the flow structures in figures \ref{fig8}$d$-$f$ and \ref{fig14} reveal the effect of the value of $Gr$ on convection rolls.
 As anticipated, increase of $Gr$ leads to higher non-dimensional amplitude of the velocity fluctuations.
 This results in stronger vertical mixing as illustrated by the streamwise- and time-averaged profiles in figure \ref{fig14}$g, h$.
-In particular, a nearly uniform vertical distribution of average temperature with a narrow boundary layer at the bottom is observed at $Gr = 10^{10}$.
+In particular, a nearly uniform vertical distribution of average temperature with a thin (but still much thicker than the Shercliff layer) boundary layer at the bottom is observed at $Gr = 10^{10}$.

 As we discussed earlier, MCFs caused by the instability have potentially critical implications for design and operation of liquid-metal components of nuclear fusion reactors.
 The DNS results allow us, for the first time, to evaluate the properties of the MCFs at the high values of $Gr$ and $Ha$ corresponding to the actual reactor conditions.